 Following are websites that provide marketing research and auto analysis:

-Autofacts – The Price Waterhouse Coopers (PWC) Automotive Institute is a team of industry specialists dedicated to the continuous analysis of the global automotive industry.
+Autofacts – The Price Waterhouse Coopers (PWC) Automotive Institute is a team of industry specialists dedicated to continuously analyzing the global automotive industry.
 The institute’s service offerings include insightful Analyst Briefings, the new Analyst Notes information service, and the proprietary Global Light Vehicle Assembly and Powertrain Consumption Forecast.
 Delivers deep analytical support for PwC’s Global Automotive Practice, which includes 1,600 professionals in over 50 countries, providing professional services to many of the world’s most successful companies.

-Ward’s Auto – A huge collection of automotive industry research, auto research reports, magazines, data and analysis for worldwide providers of cars and trucks.
-Ward’s website allows you to search and browse through their data and conduct your own industry research.
+Ward’s Auto – A vast collection of automotive industry research, auto research reports, magazines, data, and analysis for worldwide providers of cars and trucks.
+Ward’s website allows you to search and browse their data and conduct industry research.

 List of Automobile Associations and Auto Industry Groups

-Automobile Associations are usually tax-exempt, non-profit organizations that are formed to represent auto manufacturers and dealers around the world.
-The associations often provide access to a variety of research and reports, as well as information on vehicles, recalls, broad investigations and much more.
-These resources may be useful to a private investigator who specializes in accident reconstruction and investigations.
+Automobile Associations are usually tax-exempt, non-profit organizations formed to represent auto manufacturers and dealers worldwide.
+The associations often provide access to various research reports and information on vehicles, recalls, broad investigations, etc. These resources may be helpful to a private investigator who specializes in accident reconstruction and investigations.

-They may also be useful for private eyes who simply need to dig deeper into auto-related matters to find more information for their client.
+They may also be helpful for private eyes who need to dig deeper into auto-related matters to find more information for their client.
 Following are links to some of the more prominent automobile association websites around the world:

-- American Association of Motor Vehicle Administrators– The American Association of Motor Vehicle Administrators is a tax-exempt, nonprofit organization that strives to develop model programs in motor vehicle administration, police traffic services and highway safety.
-The association serves as an information clearinghouse for vehicle administration, and highway safety, and acts as the international spokesman for these interests.
+- American Association of Motor Vehicle Administrators– The American Association of Motor Vehicle Administrators is a tax-exempt, nonprofit organization that strives to develop model programs in motor vehicle administration, police traffic services, and highway safety.
+The association serves as an information clearinghouse for vehicle administration and highway safety and is the international spokesman for these interests.

-- Association of European Auto Makers (ACEA)– Association that represents the thirteen major European car, truck and bus manufacturers in the European Union
+- Association of European Auto Makers (ACEA)– Association that represents the thirteen significant European cars, truck, and bus manufacturers in the European Union

-- National Automobile Dealers Association– The NADA Online was Founded in 1917, the NADA represents more than 20,000 new car and truck dealers, with more than 43,000 franchises nationwide, both domestic and international.
+- National Automobile Dealers Association– NADA Online was Founded in 1917.
+NADA represents more than 20,000 new car and truck dealers, with more than 43,000 domestic and international franchises nationwide.

-- North American Transportation Association– The NTA is a National Transportation Benefits Organization (TBO) dedicated to providing services, benefits and information to small and medium transportation related private fleets, trucking companies and independent owner operators.
-A national accredited provider of, low cost drug testing, state drug testing, Department of Transportation (DOT) drug testing, occupational accident programs for the Trucking Industry including free drug testing programs for trucking, transportation, fleets including Independent Owner Operators.
+- North American Transportation Association– The NTA is a National Transportation Benefits Organization (TBO) dedicated to providing services, benefits, and information to small and medium transportation-related private fleets, trucking companies, and independent owner-operators.
+A nationally accredited provider of low-cost drug testing, state drug testing, Department of Transportation (DOT) drug testing, and occupational accident programs for the Trucking Industry, including free drug testing programs for trucking, transportation, and fleets, including Independent Owner Operators.

 List of Car Manufacturer Websites

-The automotive industry designs, develops, manufactures, markets, and sells motor vehicles, and is one of the world’s most important economic sectors by revenue.
+The automotive industry designs, develops, manufactures, markets, and sells motor vehicles and is one of the world’s most important economic sectors by revenue.
 The term automotive industry usually does not include industries dedicated to vehicles after delivery to the customer, such as repair shops and motor fuel filling stations.
-If you need to conduct research on a particular vehicle, the manufacturers website is a great place to start.
+The manufacturer’s website is a great place to start if you need to research a particular vehicle.